 Do not personally message admins to claim forfeits, dispute results or report mistakes.
 These issues must all be officially processed by submitting a ticket.

 For the on pitch player minimum, it is your responsibility to check the amount of players the opposition team is fielding as early as possible:

 - Xbox: You have until half time to check via the recent player list or individually in the player performance screen.

 - PS4: You have the first 15 in game minutes to check, you can do this by pressing start and then square to bring up the player list.

-A player must have played 25% of total games in a season (including finals) to be eligible for a team badge. (title, runner up, premiers, etc.)
+A player must have played 25% of total games in a regular season to be eligible for a team badge. (title, runner up, premiers, etc.)